-- Promoting and sharing stories of educating families, self-advocacy and examples of individuals moving to CIE82 - Developing evidence-based strategies including "Discovery," Job Development, Job Coaching, Customized Employment, and Employment-Related Services.83 - Implementing state policies to encourage the employment of individuals with disabilities in integrated employment environments at comparable wages in state government positions84 - Strengthening existing and create new incentives through the state tax code to employ individuals with disabilities in integrated employment environments at comparable wages85 - Using Medicaid funds for Employment First initiatives to help individuals with disabilities find work in integrated employment environments at comparable wages86
+- Fostering new organizations that use supported employment and assisting sheltered workshop providers to transform their approaches. - Supporting workers with benefits counseling and planning and promoting strategies to facilitate self-sufficiency and self-determination. - Addressing the availability of state and federal governmental service and health insurance benefits. - Using capacity building strategies for employers and federal agencies.
+81 - Promoting and sharing stories of educating families, self-advocacy and examples of individuals moving to CIE. - Developing evidence-based strategies including "Discovery," Job Development, Job Coaching, Customized Employment, and Employment-Related Services. - Implementing state policies to encourage the employment of individuals with disabilities in integrated employment environments at comparable wages in state government positions. - Strengthening existing and create new incentives through the state tax code to employ individuals with disabilities in integrated employment environments at comparable wages. - Using Medicaid funds for Employment First initiatives to help individuals with disabilities find work in integrated employment environments at comparable wages.